s6joui/MirrorOS/README.md

   <img src="https://raw.githubusercontent.com/s6joui/MirrorOS/master/logo.png" alt="MirrorOS"/>
 </p>

-MirrorOS is a new platform for smart mirrors that focuses mainly in interactivity featuring voice commands and a smarthpone remote app.
+MirrorOS is a new platform for smart mirrors built on Electron that focuses mainly in interactivity featuring voice commands and a smarthpone remote app.
 It runs web apps which are easy to build and has a set of APIs that developers can use to easily integrate voice commands and smartphone remote control.

 **NOTE**: This project is in a very early phase.
 You can expect bugs and crashes.
 It has been tested on Raspberry Pi 2 and 3.
 ## Setup